 d.
 Over the selected non-3GPP access network, the UE starts the 5GC registration procedure specified in clause 4.12a.2.2 of TS 23.502.

+if the UE registers with a requested NSSAI equal to the Default Configured NSSAI (first registration in the serving PLMN), it may happen that the UE receives a Configured-NSSAI for the serving PLMN and an allowed NSSAI that contains more S-NSSAI(s) where there are more S-NSSAI(s) in the Configured-NSSAI for the serving PLMN than in the Allowed NSSAI.
+In that case the UE can retry TNGF selection in that PLMN using the Configured NSSAI for the Serving PLMN as Requested NSSAI.

 6.X.3 Impacts on Existing Nodes and Functionality

 Editor's note: This clause captures impacts on existing 3GPP nodes and functional elements.